 Introduction to PHP Switch Statement

-If we talk in generic coding terminologies then being a novice to coding, you would have seen “if” statement to handle condition checks and do some action on their validations, now let’s take a case that you are writing logic for traffic light systems design and if you look to proceed with the standard if conditions then probably you would end up with one “if”, one “else if or if” and one “else” statement, and if any other synonymous kind of business logic appears where such criterions are high in number and they belong to the same category, then code won’t appear good and for that we have “switch” statement, where you just need to write this statement once only and describe certain cases associated under a common category and business logic to be implemented in association with that.
+If we talk in generic coding terminologies, then being a novice to coding, you would have seen an “if” statement to handle condition checks and do some action on their validations; now let’s take a case that you are writing logic for traffic light systems design and if you look to proceed with the standard if conditions then probably you would end up with one “if”, one “else if or if” and one “else” statement, and if any other synonymous kind of business logic appears where such criteria are high in number.
+The code won’t appear good if they belong to the same category.
+For that, we have a “switch” statement, where you need to write this statement once only and describe certain cases associated under a common category and business logic to be implemented in association with that.

 Detailed Description of PHP Switch Statement

-Let’s see a PHP snippet where we are having a range of age and a corresponding message is being displayed to represent category of those people.
+Let’s see a PHP snippet where we have a range of age, and a corresponding message is displayed to represent those people’s categories.

 $age = '7-12'